 When you have enabled Adaptive Queuing or Storage I/O Control your Disk Queue Length (DQLEN) will be throttled automatically when I/O congestion occurs.
 The difference between Adaptive Queuing and SIOC is how I/O congestion is detected.

-Information in above section are based on Cormag Hogan blog post.
+Information in the above section is based on Cormag Hogan blog post.

-Question I still need answer to my self is why Compellent doesn't recommend VMware Storage I/O Control and Adaptive Queuing for dynamic queue management which is in my opinion very good thing.
+The question I still need the answer to my self is why Compellent doesn't recommend VMware Storage I/O Control and Adaptive Queuing for dynamic queue management which is in my opinion very good thing.

 If any of you with a deep understanding of vSphere and storage architectures see an error in my analysis, please let me know so that I can correct appropriately.